-- 1. the proposal would not have significant harmful impacts on the amenities of surrounding residents and other activities; - 2. the proposal would not have significant harmful impacts on the surrounding local environment; - 3. the proposal would not have unacceptable impacts on the local road network; and - 4. the proposal would adequately address surface water run-off issues, including the installation of permeable hard standing surfaces in all cases.
+- 1. the proposal would not have significant harmful impacts on the amenities of surrounding residents and other activities; - 2. the proposal would not have significant harmful impacts on the surrounding local environment; - 3. the proposal would not have unacceptable impacts on the local road network and will actively promote access by sustainable transport; and - 4. the proposal would adequately address surface water run-off issues, including the installation of permeable hard standing surfaces in all cases.

-- NPPF: Para 69 and 70
+• NPPF: Para 69 and 70

-- RDC: Policies CO6 and EC4
+RDC: Policies CO6 and EC4

-- SRNDP objective: To promote the provision of new facilities to address the future needs of the village.
+• SRNDP objective: To promote the provision of new facilities to address the future needs of the village.